-These crops tend to be unfamiliar and slightly intimidating to many of our customers and clients.
+Asparagus is an early sign of spring, and other items here are tasty additions to many recipes.
 They can all be stored in the refrigerator except for tomatillos, which can be stored on the counter-and all can be easily prepared.